Disruptive Behavior Policy

 - Prop bows may be carried in the convention space, provided they are NOT strung with authentic bowstring, and any alternative material used (i.e. twine, yarn, any other non functioning material) is not attached to the bow in a taut (tight) fashion.

-- Misuse of a weapon or prop, such as swinging it in a public area or posing a hazard to others, will result in the weapon or prop being deemed unsafe for the convention and you will be asked to remove the item from the convention facility.
+- Misuse of a prop, such as swinging it in a public area or posing a hazard to others, will result in the prop being deemed unsafe for the convention and you will be asked to remove the item from the convention facility.

 - Any edged or other non-permitted weapons purchased in the Dealers Room must be boxed and removed from the convention facility property immediately.
 Weapons are not to be taken out of their packaging and/or wrappings while on the convention facility property.